vcflib/vcflib/doc/vcfallelicprimitives.md

 workflows.
 It will emit a warning!
 Even though it can use the WFA you should use [vcfwave](./vcfwave.md) instead.
 >
-Realign reference and alternate alleles with WFA or SW, parsing out the primitive alleles into multiple VCF records.
+Realign reference and alternate alleles with SW or WF, parsing out the primitive alleles into multiple VCF records.
 New records have IDs that reference the source record ID.
 Genotypes are handled.
 Deletion alleles will result in haploid (missing allele) genotypes.
 >
 options:
-    -a, --algorithm TYPE    Choose algorithm (default) Wave front or (obsolete) Smith-Waterman [WF|SW] algorithm
+    -a, --algorithm TYPE    Choose algorithm SW (Smith-Waterman) or WF wavefront (default: WF)
     -m, --use-mnps          Retain MNPs as separate events (default: false).
     -t, --tag-parsed FLAG   Annotate decomposed records with the source record position (default: ORIGIN).